 - Billet crankshaft

-It is consists of a separated crank web, crankpin, and main journals.
+It consists of a separate crank web, crankpin, and main journals.
 This crankpin and journals are machined and bored in the crank web.
 They are slightly smaller in diameter.

 The crank webs were heated and fit into the crank pins and journal holes (which expanded in size due to heat).
 As the crank web cools, the diameter of the borehole will try to shrink back to its original size.